-To reduce the risk of stroke and systemic embolism in patients with nonvalvular atrial fibrillation.
+To reduce the risk of stroke and systemic embolism in adults with nonvalvular atrial fibrillation.
 Treatment of deep vein thrombosis (DVT), pulmonary embolism (PE).
-To reduce the risk of recurrence of DVT and/or PE in patients at continued risk for recurrent DVT and/or PE after completion of initial treatment lasting ≥6 months.
-Prophylaxis of DVT, which may lead to PE in patients undergoing knee or hip replacement surgery.
-Prophylaxis of venous thromboembolism (VTE) in acutely ill medical patients at risk for thromboembolic complications due to moderate or severe restricted mobility and other risk factors for VTE and not at high risk of bleeding.
-In combination with aspirin, to reduce the risk of major cardiovascular events (CV death, MI, stroke) in chronic coronary artery disease (CAD).
+To reduce the risk of recurrence of DVT and/or PE in adult patients at continued risk for recurrent DVT and/or PE after completion of initial treatment lasting ≥6 months.
+Prophylaxis of DVT, which may lead to PE in adult patients undergoing knee or hip replacement surgery.
+Prophylaxis of venous thromboembolism (VTE) in acutely ill medical adult patients at risk for thromboembolic complications due to moderate or severe restricted mobility and other risk factors for VTE and not at high risk of bleeding.
+In combination with aspirin, to reduce the risk of major cardiovascular (CV) events in adults with coronary artery disease (CAD).
 In combination with aspirin, to reduce the risk of major thrombotic vascular events in adults with peripheral artery disease (PAD), including those who have recently undergone a lower extremity revascularization procedure due to symptomatic PAD.
 Treatment of venous thromboembolism (VTE) and reduction in the risk of recurrent VTE in pediatric patients from birth to <18yrs after at least 5 days of initial parenteral anticoagulant treatment.
 Thromboprophylaxis in pediatric patients aged ≥2yrs with congenital heart disease after undergoing the Fontan procedure.

 15mg and 20mg tabs: take with food.
-Unable to swallow whole tabs: may crush tabs and mix with applesauce immediately prior to use, or give by NG or gastric tube (see full labeling).
+If unable to swallow whole tabs: may crush tabs and mix with applesauce immediately prior to use, or give via NG or gastric tube (see full labeling).
 Nonvalvular atrial fibrillation (CrCl >50mL/min): 20mg once daily with the evening meal; (CrCl ≤50mL/min): 15mg once daily with the evening meal.
 Treatment of DVT, PE (CrCl ≥15mL/min): 15mg twice daily for first 21 days, then 20mg once daily.
 Reduction in risk of recurrence of DVT, PE at continued risk (CrCl ≥15mL/min): 10mg once daily, after ≥6 months of standard anticoagulant therapy.
 Prophylaxis of DVT (CrCl ≥15mL/min): 10mg once daily (take 6–10hrs after surgery once hemostasis established) for 35 days (hip) or 12 days (knee).
 Prophylaxis of VTE (CrCl ≥15mL/min): 10mg once daily (in hospital and after hospital discharge) for 31–39 days.
 CrCl <15mL/min: avoid use for DVT/VTE prophylaxis, DVT/PE risk reduction or treatment.
 CAD or PAD: 2.5mg twice daily (w. aspirin); for PAD after lower extremity revascularization procedure: initiate once hemostasis has been established.
 Switching to or from warfarin, or other anticoagulants: see full labeling.